Chevrolet van: GMC

 Offered in 1500, 2500, and 3500 series, the GMC Vandura cargo van and GMC Rally passenger van were the GMC counterparts of the Chevrolet Chevy Van and Sport Van.
 From 1977 to 1982, the Vandura badging was stylized as GMC VANdura.
 In line with the GMC Sierra pickup truck, the Rally passenger van was produced across multiple trim levels, with the Rally Custom and Rally STX matching the Bonaventure and Beauville, respectively.

 Alongside the Chevrolet Nomad, the GMC Gaucho was a five-passenger van with a large cargo area; the GMC Gypsy was a two-passenger package intended for owner customization.

 Derived from the cargo van, cutaway van chassis were badged as Vanduras (and Chevy Vans).
 Based exclusively on the 1-ton payload series, the variant was fitted with either a single- or dual-rear-wheel axle.

+Fourth generation (1996-present)

+For 1996, General Motors released the fourth-generation Chevrolet van on the GMT600 platform (with GMC introducing the Savana).
+Derived loosely from the GMT400 light trucks, the Express (initially reserved for passenger vans; expanded to cargo vans for 1999) was an all-new design, moving to a separate frame; the front axle was moved 10 inches forward, moving the front wheels (and the engine) out of the passenger compartment.
+Far more aerodynamic than its predecessor, the Express adopted its styling from both the GMT400 trucks and the smaller Chevrolet Astro; the high-mounted taillamps were derived from the Lumina APV minivan (allowing the rear doors to be hinged nearly 180 degrees).

+Following the success of the Astro/Safari, the Express was not developed in a short-wheelbase form, with GM only replacing the 125-inch and 146-inch wheelbase configurations.
+As a fourth generation of the G-series, the nomenclature was retained primarily as a VIN designator.

+For 2003, the chassis underwent a revision, becoming the GMT610 platform, sharing engineering commonality with the GMT800 light trucks.
+Eclipsing the longevity of its predecessor in 2022, the Chevrolet Express is the longest-produced vehicle ever manufactured by General Motors in a single generation, entering its 30th model year for 2026.

 Concept vehicles

 In 1966, General Motors developed the concept vehicle Electrovan, based on the GMC Handi-Van.
 The vehicle used a Union Carbide cryogenic fuel cell to power a 115-horsepower electric motor.
 It never went into production due to cost issues and safety concerns.